Chapter Three: First Blood

 “Are we clear?”
 Red Robin questioned as he aided Dick towards the door before he was shrugged off.
 Was he talking to her?

 She narrowed her eyes as she spotted a white-gold heart shape necklace around Dick’s neck.
 Was that the locket that Tim gave her?
-She ignored Red Robin as she past him.
+She ignored Red Robin as she passed him.
 She paused briefly before reaching out with her right hand and grabbing the necklace.
 Gently she opened it.
 Inside the locket was hers parents pictures.
 Why did Dick have her locket?

 Dick gripped her hand.
 “It made a difference.”